-If you don’t know, this is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
-Keep reading to see where I stand on today’s topic.
+This is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
+Keep reading to see where I stand on this topic.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.